lukensmall/pkg_ping/README.md

 -6 causes it to only lookup ipv6 addresses on mirrors.

--d causes DNS caching to be skipped.
+-d causes the fork()ed DNS caching process to be skipped.

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.